Glendening History, Family Crest & Coats of Arms

 - Robert Glendening, aged 47, who settled in America from Belfast, in 1892

 - Mrs. J. H. Glendening, aged 29, who landed in America, in 1895

-- Infant Glendening, aged 0, who emigrated to America, in 1895
+- Infant Glendening, aged 0, who immigrated to America, in 1895

 Glendening Settlers in United States in the 20th Century

-- Louisa Glendening, aged 39, who emigrated to the United States, in 1906
+- Louisa Glendening, aged 39, who immigrated to the United States, in 1906

-- William H Glendening, aged 47, who emigrated to the United States from London, in 1907
+- William H Glendening, aged 47, who immigrated to the United States from London, in 1907

 - Thomas Glendening, aged 42, who landed in America, in 1921

 - George A. Glendening, aged 41, who landed in America, in 1921